taliajmallo/rpgs/homebrew/Exalted/corpse_bride_raiment.md

 In a scene where the wearer activated either prerequisite evocation, the wearer may embrace an ally who incapacitated at least one character.
 Both her and her protector heal (her intimacy towards her protector) levels of bashing damage or half that many levels of lethal damage.
-This charm may only be used once per scene.
+This evocation may only be used once per scene.

 Design notes: This heals a lot less than existing solar and lunar charms are